dfernandez79/barman/README.md

 ```

 After that you'll have the `window.barman` variable set.

-If you are worried about the download size of underscore + barman, which is small by the way, see the underscore
+If you are worried about the download size of [underscore] + _barman_, see the underscore
 dependency notes bellow.

 ### Browser with AMD

 Barman supports AMD without any additional configuration.
-So you don't need to write an adapter or declare a
+So you don't need to write an adapter or a
-requirejs `shim` configuration.
+[requirejs] `shim` configuration.

-Barman expects an `underscore` module that returns the underscore object, so you need to configure it:
+Barman expects an `underscore` module that returns the [underscore] object, so you need to configure it:

  ```js
 require.config({